benjiyaya/ComfyUI-HunyuanVideoImagesGuider/README.md

 # ComfyUI-HunyuanVideoImagesGuider
-A specialized node for ComfyUI that enable advanced motion and animation capabilities for image as guider for video processing In Hunyuan Video.
+A specialized node for ComfyUI that enable motion and animation capabilities for image as guider for video processing In Hunyuan Video T2V model weights.

 ## Features